Sitg35/Visualizations/README.md

 # Visualizations
-Projects on data visualization that includes the usage of HTML, D3 and different Python packages such as Bokeh, Matplotlib and Seaborn
+Projects on data visualization that includes the usage of HTML, D3 and different Python packages such as Folium, Matplotlib and Seaborn